firas005/Projet-Integre/README.md

-# SafeChat
+# SafeSpeak

-SafeChat is an encrypted peer-to-peer messaging application with group chat features, built using HTML, CSS, JavaScript, and Python (Django framework).
+SafeSpeak is an encrypted peer-to-peer messaging application with group chat features, built using HTML, CSS, JavaScript, and Python (Django framework).

 ## Features
 - **End-to-End Encryption**: All messages are encrypted to ensure privacy and security.